Penn State University Press

-The Penn State University Press, also known as The Pennsylvania State University Press, was established in 1956 and is a non-profit publisher of scholarly books and journals.
-It is the independent publishing branch of the Pennsylvania State University and is a division of the Penn State University Library system.
+The Penn State University Press, also known as The Pennsylvania State University Press, is a non-profit publisher of scholarly books and journals.
+Established in 1956, it is the independent publishing branch of the Pennsylvania State University and is a division of the Penn State University Library system.

 Penn State University Press publishes books and journals of interest to scholars and general audiences.
 As a part of a land-grant university with a mandate to serve the citizens of the commonwealth of Pennsylvania, it also specializes in works about Penn State University, Pennsylvania, and the mid-Atlantic region.
-The areas of scholarship the Press is best known for are art history, medieval studies, Latin American studies, rhetoric and communication, religious studies, and Graphic Medicine.
-In 2016 the Press launched PSU Press Unlocked, an open access platform featuring over 70 books and journals.
-The Press acquired academic publisher Eisenbrauns, which specializes in ancient Near East and biblical studies, in November 2017.
-Eisenbrauns continues to publish as an imprint of the Press.
+The areas of scholarship the Press is best known for are art history, medieval studies, Latin American studies, rhetoric and communication, religious studies, and graphic medicine.

-The Pennsylvania State University Press produces about 80 books a year and over 60 journals.
+The press produces about 80 books a year and over 60 journals.
 The Press employs 25 to 30 people, and has several internship programs for Penn State students interested in a publishing career.

-Some of the Press's most notable titles include: